martinsndifon/sorting_algorithms/README.md

 # Sorting Algorithms
 Sorting algorithms are used to arrange elements of an array/list in a specific order.
-Some common types of sorting algorithms include but not limited to the following;
+Some common types of sorting algorithms include but are not limited to the following;
 - Quick sort
 - Merge sort
 - Insertion sort